 Small Wood Staircase Handrail

 We recently purchased two of your Surface 29 - Surface Mount Railing Kits.
 Our insurance company wanted one railing for our steps from our lakeside deck.
 We decided two rails would be twice as good.
 All parts arrived on time and the 7' Grab Rails were the perfect length.
 Installation was quick and easy.
-All we needed was twelve 2" x 1/2" lag screws to mount the uprights to 2" x 6" sections of our steps.
-We aligned the two rails to match and our project was complete.
+We needed twelve 2" x 1/2" lag screws to mount the uprights to 2" x 6" sections of our steps.
+We aligned the two rails to match, and our project was complete.
 The rails look great we are extremely pleased!